vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 This prepares you for creating and managing apps with enhanced customer service features.

-# EXERCISE 3: CREATE CUSTOM TABLES
+# Exercise 3: Create custom tables

 In this exercise, you'll create custom tables in Power Apps to manage data efficiently.
 You'll start by setting up a solution and assigning it